smart-data-models/dataModel.Energy/ACMeasurement/doc/spec_JA.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     thdCurrent:
-      description: 'Total harmonic distortion of current for each phase.'
+      description: Total harmonic distortion of current for each phase
       properties:
         L1:
           maximum: 1